NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control - Solutions/README.md

 ![1_5_2](screenshots/solution1_5_2.png)

-Fill in a `1` in this field, as the administrator of the juice shop has this UserId (You will know this fact if you have solved Challenge 1.4 before).
+Fill in a `1` in this field, as the administrator of the juice shop has this UserId (You will know this fact if you have solved [Challenge 1.4](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control%20-%20Solutions#challenge-14-show-the-basket-of-another-user) before).
 Complete the remaining input fields and submit your comment:

 ![1_5_3](screenshots/solution1_5_3.png)

-To show the submitted comment, hae a look at the "Console" tab of the web development tool:
+To show the submitted comment, have a look at the `Console` tab of the web development tool:

 ![1_5_4](screenshots/solution1_5_4.png)